A woman pointing to her face who is pleased her cold sore treatment worked

 Cold Sore Treatment

-Request aciclovir antiviral tablets to treat or suppress outbreaks or order a test kit to check if you have cold sores.
+Request antiviral tablets to treat or suppress outbreaks or order a test kit to check if you have cold sores.

 • doctor icon